 Downtown Conroe has a new destination for upscale roadhouse cuisine, craft beer, and live music.

-Downtown Conroe is shaping up as an interesting area to spend an evening out.
-In the area near the courthouse, a number of independent restaurants, coffee houses, and bars have settled, making this walkable district a nice alternative to driving into Houston.
+Downtown Conroe is shaping up as a great area to spend an evening out.
+In the area near the courthouse, a number of independent restaurants, coffee houses, and bars have popped up, making this walkable district a nice alternative to driving into Houston.

 The new (opened September 2017) Pacific Yard House is the latest addition to this growing scene.
 Located about two blocks southeast of the courthouse, Pacific Yard House combines a tight, well edited menu, a full bar, craft beer, and live music to create a new destination for dinner and an evening out.